lemontree1729/django-site/guide/HowToSetUpServer.md

 <https://nerogarret.tistory.com/45?category=800142>
 * type `py -3.10 manage.py startapp $app-name$` on PowerShell to make new app
 * type `pip freeze > requirements.txt` to collect package you used
-* (after now on, you could install modules easier with using command `py -3.10 -m pip install -r $req-path$\requirements.txt` when we start virt env)

 ### After initialize

 * type `cd $project-path$\$project-name$` on PowerShell
 * type `$virt-name$\Scripts\Activate.ps1` on PowerShell to activate virtual environment
 * type `py -3.10 -m pip install -r $req-path$\requirements.txt` on PowerShell to install packages